 from where its roots run.

 Odin seeks to align himself with the World Tree, and thus he hangs himself upside down.
 To hang oneself upside down makes intuitive sense for, as Plato observed in the Timaeus, humans are inverted plants “not of earthly, but of heavenly growth.”
-Upon aligning himself with the Tree, Odin ultimately receives the knowledge of the runes.
+The human being is rooted to the world through his nerve-sense system in the same manner as the rhizomes of the tree relate it to the living Earth.
+Upon aligning himself with the Tree, Odin ultimately receives the knowledge of the depths: the transubstantiation of speech into symbols.
 It is impossible to shut one’s mind to the symbolic language of this image.
 The runes, of course, were the medium of written language for the pre-Christian Nordic cultures.
-As we indicated above, language, in turn, is the medium by which meaning is communicated, and a being for which the conception of truth that did not imply meaning would be a being for which the question of truth was irrelevant like a rock, or a computer.
-Language therefore is meaning in transmission, and verbal language is simply a codified form of what is present in all meaningful communication.
-Likely Λóγος (lógos) is a more fitting term for this universal, super-linguistic language, and thus we will generally employ this term throughout the remainder of our investigation.
+As we indicated above, language, in turn, is the medium by which meaning is communicated.
+A being for which the conception of truth did not imply meaning would be a being for which the question of truth was irrelevant like a rock, or a computer.
+Language therefore is meaning in transmission, and verbal language is simply a codified form of what is present in all meaningful communication. Λóγος (lógos) is a more fitting term for this universal, super-linguistic language, and thus we will generally employ this term throughout the remainder of our investigation.

 The Hávamál merely offers one example of an archetypal image that permeates all cultures of Indo-European origin.
 Pherecydes of Syros, for instance, describes as similar cosmology of the World Tree as axis mundi.
 Writing in the sixth century B.C., he describes the Earth as: